Shouldn’t travel be about more than just Instagram photos?

 I’ve learned that tourism can have amazing impacts on local communities and on travellers themselves, but that travel has to be authentic.
 If visitors aren’t opening themselves up to experiencing the real local culture, then there are no new experiences or lessons for them to learn.
 In turn, that same local culture will be replaced by something more profitable and marketable to tourists, like a Starbucks.

 Here on Seeing the Elephant, I like to help people travel authentically.
-That means eating local food, meeting local people, seeing all the sights and living as much as you can – because those lessons you learn can last a lifetime.
+That means eating local food, meeting local people, seeing all the sights and living as much as you can – because if you’re travelling just to have the same kinds of experiences you have at home… that’s kind of silly isn’t it?

 “Seeing the What???”

 When 19th century miners travelled west as part of the gold rush, they’d use the phrase “seeing the elephant” to describe their experiences.
 “Seeing the elephant” symbolized the profound impact of their journeys, from experiences of awe and wonder to overcoming unexpected challenges.
 It’s a humbling combination of discovery, disillusionment, and personal growth.
 To me, it summarizes what travel should be about.
-It’s sometimes messy and stressful, but when it’s real there’s almost always a lesson to be learned.
+It’s sometimes messy and stressful, but when it’s real there’s almost always something to be learned about the world and yourself.
 We’re not going to ride the elephant, and we’re not going to tame it.
-We’re going to go out further than we’ve been before to see something bigger than ourselves, say “wow”, and then go home.
+We’re going to go out further than we’ve been before to see something bigger than ourselves, see what we see, and then go home the wiser for it.

-Seeing the Elephant started off as a hiking and outdoor adventure website, and that’s what it still is at its core.
+Seeing the Elephant started off as a hiking and outdoor adventure website, and that’s still most of what’s on here.
 But since then I’ve expanded to writing about all the things that make a place special; restaurants and museums and breweries and so on.

 All aBout Me